Social Media Marketing continues to take center stage when creating connections between brands and consumers.

 Garnering data based on online performance is a tedious job that your Social Media VA can easily handle.
 Your Social Media VA is already equipped with the knowledge and tools for efficient data interpretation.
 However, the social media space can be tricky to navigate, so having regular reports reflecting the analytics results will make room for improvements in executing your social media strategy.

-- Conducting Surveys: Aside from monitoring comments online, your Social Media VA can engage with your online community by sending them more comprehensive surveys.
+- Conducting Surveys: Aside from monitoring social media comments online, your Social Media VA can engage with your online community by sending them more comprehensive surveys.
 These can range from feedback forms to product or service suggestions.
-They can easily create and send these surveys with tools like Google Forms or Typeform.
+They can easily create and send these surveys with tools like Google Forms or Typeform, or use a Typeform alternative.
 These tools automatically collate data that your Social Media VA can compile and present.
 The survey results can eventually be integrated into your social media strategy and product development.

 - Analyzing Platform Behaviour: Social media metrics vary with every platform and industry.
 We also have to factor in the consistent changes in online behavior and the algorithm.
 With your Social Media VA serving as your eyes and ears, they can run an audit to see if your posts fulfill your current social media strategy's key performance indicators (KPIs).